 Magonate Natal Side Effects

-Note: This page contains information about the side effects of magnesium gluconate.
-Some of the dosage forms included on this document may not apply to the brand name Magonate Natal.
+Note: This document contains side effect information about magnesium gluconate.
+Some dosage forms listed on this page may not apply to the brand name Magonate Natal.

 For Healthcare Professionals

 Applies to magnesium gluconate: compounding powder, oral liquid, oral tablet.

 Symptoms of magnesium toxicity include hypotension, nausea, vomiting, flushing, urinary retention, ileus, depression, and lethargy, which may progress to muscle weakness, dyspnea, extreme hypotension, arrhythmia, and cardiac arrest.[Ref]